mattwcole/gelf-extensions-logging/README.md

 GELF provider for [Microsoft.Extensions.Logging](https://github.com/aspnet/Logging).

-Can be tested with a local Graylog instance in docker.
+Can be tested with a local Graylog instance in Docker.

 - `docker-compose up`
 - Navigate to [http://localhost:9000](http://localhost:9000)